sadhal/gradle-spingboot-seed/Demo.md

 # gradle-spingboot-seed
 This project is an application skeleton for a typical spring boot web app that is built with gradle.
-You can use itto quickly bootstrap your webapp projects and dev environment for these projects.
+You can use it to quickly bootstrap your webapp projects and dev environment for these projects.
 The seed contains a sample spring boot application exposing http resources on port 8080.

 The seed app doesn't do much, by default it is listening on path ```/hello``` and returns a String value.